mtootoonchi/Morse-Code-Terminal/README.md

-Here is my project for ECE 3300L for Lab 12.
+THis is my morse code terminal.

-Here are the videos.
+Here is a video describing it.

 https://youtu.be/oWxFJKBiRn4